Skoda Superb hybrid performance, top speed & engine

 Once on the move, the iV is as satisfying to drive as any Superb, with a smooth ride and effortless progress courtesy of the electric and petrol power combination.
 The power delivery is perhaps a bit more sudden than drivers of modern diesels may be used to – you’ve got the electric motor’s instant torque to thank for that – but you'll get accustomed to it soon enough.

 The 1.4-litre petrol engine can feel strained if pushed hard, so you're better off adapting a relaxed driving style in keeping with the Superb's nature.
 If you want sporty handling, you should look at the more expensive BMW 330e.
 That said, the Skoda’s six-speed dual-clutch gearbox works well, and in Sport mode the controls weight up, giving the Superb a more engaging edge.

-Skoda Superb iV 0-62mph, top speed and acceleration
+Skoda Superb iV plug-in hybrid 0-62mph, top speed and acceleration